Our Parent Survey of satisfaction and ratings of quality is a purpose-built survey used by all types of centres and home-based ECE organisations.

 (b) bias in what answers are accepted and recorded and reported.
 It's natural to want good results and this means that bias can occur easily when feedback is collected and analysed internally within a service organisation.

-About the NZ ECE Survey of Parent Satistaction and Experience
+About the ECE Parent Survey

 The survey has been extensively trialled in different formats and in different ECE services.
 Any ECE service can register to use the survey.
 From the date of registration results can be with the service within 6 - 8 weeks, this includes set-up, giving parents/caregivers up to 3 weeks to complete the survey, collation of the results, and preparation of a PDF results report.